Look at the Trade-Offs of Buying a Heat Pump in the UK

 Are Heat Pumps Worth it?
 Showing Two Sides of the Same Coin

-Although the disadvantages seems to be greater than the positive sides, heat pump trials have showed the benefits of installing heat pumps.
+Although the disadvantages seem to be greater than the positive sides, heat pump trials have shown the benefits of installing heat pumps.
 The results of these trials underline that:

 Customers are satisfied with heat and hot water provided through such devices

 No significant differences in the performance of ground and air source heat pumps

 The performance is also dependent on the installation and the behaviour of the buyer so that these variables can lead to different outcomes

 The buyers need to be instructed as to how to use such devices in a clear and simple manner, so they do not start having the feeling that this technology is too complicated.

 On the energy-saving side, it has been shown that well-installed heat pumps release less carbon dioxide with respect to electric or gas heating